 In 2021, Fuss & O’Neill decided that one of the most impactful actions we could take to address climate change through our operations was the adoption of a science based emissions target.
-As a small to medium enterprise (SME) (<500 employees), we were able to utilize the Science Based Target Initiative’s streamlined validation route for SMEs to set our target of a 42% reduction in our Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2030.
+2023 marked our second year of reporting against our target of a 42% reduction in our 2021 base year Scope 1 and Scope 2 greenhouse gas (GHG) emissions by 2030.

-Our inventory is aligned with the with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (GHG Protocol Corporate Standard), which is recognized as the global standard for calculating corporate GHG emissions.
+The goal was established through the Science Based Targets Initiative (SBTi) in 2022 and our inventory method is aligned with the with The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (GHG Protocol Corporate Standard), which is recognized as the global standard for calculating corporate GHG emissions.
+In addition to tracking our Scope 1 and 2 emissions from our office operations and fleet vehicles, we committed to tracking and working to reduce our Scope 3 emissions.

-I look forward to continuing reporting on our progress as we take action to reduce global GHG emissions and I invite our clients, collaborators, and peer consulting firms to join us in this important work.
+I look forward to continuing to report on our progress as we take action to reduce global GHG emissions and I invite our clients, collaborators, and peer consulting firms to join us in this important work.

-♦tCO2e = tonnes (t) of carbon dioxide (CO2) equivalent (e) – is a standard use for counting GHG emissions
+♦tCO2e = metric tons (t) of carbon dioxide (CO2) equivalent (e) – is a standard unit for GHG emissions

 Diane Mas, PhD, REHS/RS, CC-P is a Chief Resilience & Sustainability Officer at Fuss & O’Neill, and a founding member of the company’s environmental impact assessment practice.
 Her focus is on climate change resiliency and adaptation for water resources and the relationship between water quality and public health.